loyada/typedpy/docs/fields.rst

 Inheritance and mixins
 ----------------------
-Inheritance work the way you would expects:
+Inheritance works the way you would expect:

 .. code-block:: python